Christian-pprogrammer/crypto-pair-prices-calculator/README.md

 ```

 **Practises for optimization**
 To optimize this code, I have used an external api which allows me to calculate from a given asset like BITCOIN(BTC) to USD.
 After converting all provided assets to USD, I was able to now calculate from one of the assets to another. **This API is realtime and whenever the value of any asset changes, It is also reflected in my code.
-This will allow me to always return most accurate values of the assets at any time in future.**
+This will allow me to always return most accurate values of the assets at any time in future.
+The used api is (https://api.coinbase.com)**